 When vaping in TC, if you do notice any dryness when you’re low on juice, adjust the temperature down.
 If your mod has a wattage control, you can adjust that too – higher is usually fine, but don’t go too low: remember that TC coils are often very low resistance, and reasonable power is needed to heat them effectively.

 Temperature control vaping can be an amazing experience.
 It provides the security of consistency that normal vaping lacks.
 No one likes dry or burnt hits, or vapes that get too hot with long hits.
 TC vaping solves that.
-Although it’s still not as popular to use as regular wattage mode, there are new devices that are making TC much more user-friendly.
+Although it’s still not as popular to use as regular wattage mode, there are vapes for beginners that are making TC much more user-friendly.
 Now there’s even pod vapes that make TC vaping automatic.
 Who knows, in the future temperature control may be the main feature of all vape devices.